 We had lunch at The Hanger – a cafe located at the local private Albert Whitted Airport next door to the museum.
 The airport will also soon be hosting the Grand Prix – grand stands were already being set up on the field.
 We hear that the the downtown will be very busy and noisy for that weekend (glad we won’t be there).

 Dirk headed back to the marina but I was excited to see the Chihuly Collection – a master glass artisan whose work is astonishing.
 There was a exhibit in Boston a few years ago that I missed (but there was an example for us to see during the Lake Boon Boat Parade that year!
 (Lots of colorful balloons in a boat!))
 I digress…

-Again there was a docent to provide background to what we were seeing including how the glass is illuminated (always from the outside) and moved to each site (individual pieces that need to be reassembled).
+Again there was a docent to provide background to what we were seeing including how the glass is illuminated (always from the outside) and moved to each site (individual pieces that all need to be reassembled according to details directions).
 And to describe how something that looks rather simple is quite challenging (glass balls).

 The Glass Garden Room was about 40 feet long and contained so many glass shapes…